Curriculum Philosophy

 Language

-Children develop conceptual and verbal skills through awareness and understanding of the world around them.
-We provide many opportunities to develop vocabulary through group discussions, individual conversations, story times and through play.
-Children grow in understanding and use of language.
+The children develop conceptual and verbal skills through awareness and understanding of the world around them.
+We provide many opportunities to develop vocabulary through group discussions, individual conversations, story times and through play, so children can grow in understanding and the use of language.
 Children’s home language is supported through books and language activities.

 Literacy

-We will provide many examples of the uses of print every day.
-We have a library center and change out books often and according to the children’s interests and learning.
-Materials for children to attempt writing are readily available.
+I will provide many examples of the uses of print every day.
+I will have a library center and change out books often and according to the children’s interests and learning.
+Many materials for children to attempt writing are always available.
 Children are given opportunities to develop phonological abilities with rhyming activities, letters and their sounds.

 Science